CooperPrice27/Coopers_Portfolio/README.md

 ## PFAS Research Maps
 ![](/Images/DualMap4.2.png)

-### Through my research with Penn State Extension, I've looked at PFAS in roadside springs, and the link that has to surrounding land use
+### Through my research with Penn State Extension, I've looked at water quality in roadside springs, and the link that has to surrounding land use

 The points in these maps represented roadside springs analyzed in our research